Kilimani Sesame: Content

 Thirteen half-hour television episodes, thirteen fifteen-minute radio episodes, and three storybooks have been produced.
 The radio episodes contain songs based around the issue of the episode.

 The program is dubbed in both Kiswahili and English.

 In 2011 Kilimani Sesame was part of a malaria education campaign in collaboration with the Tanzanian government.
 The campaign included public service announcements for TV and radio and educational storybooks.

 Impact

 A 2010 study published in the Journal of Applied Developmental Psychology found the program had multiple positive impacts on children who were exposed to it, including improved cognitive development, social behavior, hygiene, and literacy and math skills.

+In other media

+A song from the series, "Don't be sad", was included on Putumayo World Music's album Sesame Street Playground.